hashgraph/solo/README.md

 Kubernetes Cluster      : kind-solo
 Kubernetes Namespace    : solo
 **********************************************************************************
-(node:76336) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
-Please use a userland alternative instead.
-(Use `node --trace-deprecation ...` to show where the warning was created) ✔ Initialize
+✔ Initialize
 ✔ Install chart 'fullstack-deployment' [3s]
 ✔ Waiting for network pods to be ready [8m54s]